Rhodium: Characteristics

 Rhodium is a hard, silvery, durable metal that has a high reflectance.
 Rhodium metal does not normally form an oxide, even when heated.
 Oxygen is absorbed from the atmosphere only at the melting point of rhodium, but is released on solidification.
 Rhodium has both a higher melting point and lower density than platinum.
-It is not attacked by most acids: it is completely insoluble in nitric acid and dissolves slightly in aqua regia.
+It is not attacked by most acids: it is completely insoluble in nitric acid and dissolves slightly in aqua regia, a property that has been used to separate it from platinum ore.

 Rhodium belongs to group 9 of the periodic table, but exhibits an atypical ground state valence electron configuration for that group, having only one electron in its outermost s orbital.
-This anomaly is also observed in the neighboring elements niobium (41), ruthenium (44), and palladium (46).
+This is also observed in the elements niobium (41) and ruthenium (44).